tweag/nickel/doc/manual/contracts.md

 **callee**.
 If you are the library writer who shipped the `wrong` function, this is a bug you have to fix.

-The interpreter automatically performs bookkeeping for functions contracts in order to make this caller/callee distinction:
+The interpreter automatically performs bookkeeping for function contracts in order to make this caller/callee distinction:

 ```text